goaura/xray-grpc/README.md

 })
 ```

-Both Client and Server Interceptors use the AWS XRAY SDK, and support most features.
+Both Client and Server Interceptors use the AWS X-Ray SDK, and support most features.
 Check `main.go` (code is minimal) if you are curious if your use case is supported.

 **Note**: Populating URL, gRPC error codes, and Content Length in segments are currently not supported.